ishibaki/boomerang_catcher/README.md

 1. Access to [Boomerang Catcher Python Program](https://colab.research.google.com/drive/1JS3whBHoUTOepOhsDkoEsUR_E-5a_TVP)
 2. Click the `Connect` in the upper right
-3. Click the `>` mark on the left side of the window
+3. Click the `>` sign on the left side of the window
 4. New tab will appear, and click `File`
 5. By clicking `Upload` or dropping the `Results` to the left side tab
 6. After finishing the upload, click the grey triangle mark of the top row